Redis

 Default “t4g.micro”

-The node instance type to use for the Redis cluster.
+The type of instance to use for the nodes of the Redis instance.
 Check out the supported instance types.

 Type Object